-While looking into travel companies, I talked with other travelers that I knew from my alma mater and did a lot of research on each of the companies' websites.
+While looking into travel companies, I talked with other travelers that I knew from my alma mater, and I did a lot of research on each of the companies’ websites.

-My friend and I made a giant chart comparing around 20 companies, and we emailed recruiters from each of the companies asking them about their benefits packages, licensure, CEU reimbursements, health insurance and how they dealt with traveling pairs.
-(See the spreadsheet we filled out in the image at the bottom of this article.)
+My friend and I made a giant chart comparing around 20 companies, and we emailed recruiters from each of the companies asking them about their benefits packages, licensure, CEU reimbursements, health insurance, and how they dealt with pairs of travelers.

 As traveling OTs, we were not eligible for temporary state licensure in any of the states we planned on working in.
 The traveling recruiter we were working with advised us to get our California and Washington licenses first as soon as we’d passed the NBCOT exam.

-The recruiter failed to inform us that the processing time to get state licensers varies greatly state to state.
-As it happens, California and Washington both require background checks and fingerprinting [which has to be done on their specific fingerprinting form which is mailed to you and then you mail back], and consequently, those states take upwards of three months for the licensure process.
+The recruiter failed to inform us that the processing time to get state licenses varies greatly from state to state.
+As it happens, California and Washington both require background checks and fingerprinting [which has to be done on their specific fingerprinting form which is mailed to you and then you mail back].
+Consequently, those states take upwards of three months for the licensure process.
 As a new grad, I was not interested in waiting to begin working for three months.
 I needed a paycheck!